marcduiker/azure-functions-university/lessons/typescript/http/http-ts.md

 | Prerequisite | Exercise
 | - | -
-| A local folder with a Function App | 1-5
+| An empty local folder / git repo | 1-5
 | Azure Functions Core Tools | 1-5
 | VS Code with Azure Functions extension| 1-5
 | Rest Client for VS Code or Postman | 1-5

-See [TypeScript prerequisites](prerequisites-ts.md) for more details.
+See [TypeScript prerequisites](../prerequisites/prerequisites-ts.md) for more details.

 ## 1. Creating a Function App